synyx/buchungsstreber/CONTRIBUTING.md

 * add a short descriptive title
 * add a way to reproduce the behaviour
+  * best with versions of OS, Ruby and `buchungsstreber`
 * add screenshots if applicable
 * add the output of the app with `--debug` enabled